-WPvivid Staging Pro provides the ability to create a staging copy of your WordPress site easily.
+WPvivid Staging Pro provides the ability to create a staging copy of your WordPress site in a subdirectory or subdomain easily.

 You can select the content that you want to copy from the live site to the staging site.

 Once the staging site is created, you also have the options to update the live site to staging site and push the staging site back to live with one click.

 To create a staging site, login to your admin dashboard > click WPvivid Staging in the left side menu > On the Staging sites tab, click the Create A Staging Site button.

 Note: WPvivid Staging will automatically exclude some most-used cache plugins when creating a staging site, but considering that there are hundreds of cache plugins on the market, we would recommend temporarily deactivating cache plugins before creating a staging site to rule out possibilities of unknown failures.

 1. Choose Database and Directory for the Staging Site

 First, select a directory where the staging site will be saved under your WordPress installation, and name the staging directory, which is also the staging site’s name.

 As of version 2.0.1, WPvivid Staging Pro offers the option to install the staging site to a subdomain, you will need to fill in the information below to use this option:

 - An existing subdomain of your live site that you want to install the staging site to.
 You can usually create one on your hosting panel.
 E.g., http://dev.yourdomain.com.